-- 4.29 When asked for views on the style of housing development, over three-quarters of respondents supported: designs to respect the scale and character of surrounding property; two-storey homes; period style with use of traditional materials; and a high level of energy conservation.
+- 4.33 The Herefordshire Local Housing Market Assessment (2012 Update)7 sets out that in the rural areas of Herefordshire there is a greater need for more smaller properties such as 1, 2 and 3-bedroom houses, and a much lower requirement for 4 + bedroom houses (see Table 3 p16).
+In addition, para 1.14 advises that "there is a strong retirement market within the County with older households moving to the County as it is an attractive place to live.
+This is evident in each of the HMAs, but appears strongest in the Ledbury and Ross-on-Wye HMAs." - 4.34 The report also highlights in para 1.18 that "for the affordable sector, over the longer-term just under two-thirds of housing requirements are expected to be one- and two-bedroom properties to meet housing needs." - 4.35 The responses to the consultation on Issues and Options confirmed that there is a local preference for smaller and more affordable housing. - 4.36 When asked for views on the style of housing development, over three-quarters of respondents supported: designs to respect the scale and character of surrounding property; two-storey homes; period style with use of traditional materials; and a high level of energy conservation.
 Further comments raised a range of issues, including a need for affordable housing; for a community orchard/allotment; and that new homes should be a mix of house types and architectural styles.
-Some of these comments have been used to inform Policy SG1 above. - 4.30 In terms of house sizes, starter homes (2 bedrooms) were supported by 76% (90 respondents) and family homes (3 or more bedrooms) were supported by 79% (94) respondents). - 4.31 There was also support for housing for older people and those with particular needs; adapted/easy access homes (eg bungalows) were supported by 61% (73) respondents and supported housing/retirement homes were supported by 39% (46) respondents.
+Some of these comments have been used to inform Policy SG1 above. - 4.37 In terms of house sizes, starter homes (2 bedrooms) were supported by 76% (90 respondents) and family homes (3 or more bedrooms) were supported by 79% (94) respondents). - 4.38 There was also support for housing for older people and those with particular needs; adapted/easy access homes (eg bungalows) were supported by 61% (73) respondents and supported housing/retirement homes were supported by 39% (46) respondents.
 In addition, living/working properties (small scale enterprise located within or adjacent to the home) were supported by 51% (961 respondents) and 63% (75) wanted to see homes for local people/people with local connections.
-Much less popular were executive homes (4 or more bedrooms); these were supported by only 23% (27 respondents). - 4.32 The further comments raised a wide range of issues.
+Much less popular were executive homes (4 or more bedrooms); these were supported by only 23% (27 respondents). - 4.39 The further comments raised a wide range of issues.
 A theme was to make housing available to meet the needs of local people, both young wishing to stay and older wanting to downsize, rather than provide dormitory-style housing.
 This would point to affordable housing and smaller properties, on varying plot sizes to suit a variety of financial abilities to buy or rent.
-Other issues included the need for a mix of house types; impact of extra traffic; queries about the meaning of the word "local"; and that new housing should be sustainable. - 4.33 In response to the question about whether the NDP should include a policy to guide new housing in the wider rural area, opinion was evenly split on this question, providing little in the way of guidance to policy makers.
+Other issues included the need for a mix of house types; impact of extra traffic; queries about the meaning of the word "local"; and that new housing should be sustainable. - 4.40 In response to the question about whether the NDP should include a policy to guide new housing in the wider rural area, opinion was evenly split on this question, providing little in the way of guidance to policy makers.
 It is therefore proposed to leave this to the Core Strategy.
-Is this ok? - 4.34 The responses to the Issues and Options consultation have been used to inform Draft Policy SG4 Housing Mix (in addition to Policy SG1 Settlement Boundaries).